'Sometimes we have to abandon the patients': Treating Ebola in Congo's warzone

 Congo’s response to the Ebola epidemic - deploying vaccines and plastic-walled patient cubicles to prevent the disease from spreading - is more advanced than in Guinea, where in 2014 Kolie had to treat patients in communal tents.

-But in Congo she faces another deadly challenge: frequent attacks on health centres by armed groups and civilians in a lawless region where militias roam and mistrust of the Ebola responders runs high.
+But in Congo she faces another deadly challenge: frequent attacks on health centers by armed groups and civilians in a lawless region where militias roam and mistrust of the Ebola responders runs high.

 Speaking by phone from the northeastern city of Butembo, Kolie said there had been many times when WHO officials told her to take shelter or stay on lockdown due to insecurity.

-Ebola centres have been torched, health workers killed and extended gun battles have broken out between assailants and security forces in recent months.
+Ebola centers have been torched, health workers killed and extended gun battles have broken out between assailants and security forces in recent months.

 “Sometimes if the security situation isn’t good, we have to abandon our patients,” Kolie said.